 About Me

 My research interests are in infectious disease epidemiology, with a particular focus on the use of mathematical models to improve outbreak response and resource utilization: namely, how the choices we make in categorizing continuous quantitative data affects our understanding and ability to anticipate, detect, and respond to outbreaks.
-I primarily work with R and Julia, but have experience with Python, Bash, and am learning Rust for fun
+I primarily work with R and Julia, but have experience with Python, Bash, and am learning Rust for fun.

 When I’m not working, I can be found outside doing one of the following (depending on the season): mountain biking, road cycling, rock climbing, hiking, snowboarding, cross-country skiing, or very occasionally, running.

-Education
+Education & Fellowships

-PhD Biology, 2020 - Present, Pennsylvania State University
+PhD Biology, 2020 - 2024, Pennsylvania State University

 MSc Global Health Policy, 2017 - 2020, London School of Hygiene and Tropical Medicine